-The syndicate reported a combined ratio of 101.0% (2017:189.8%).
-Major losses incurred by the syndicate included pacific typhoon events (Jebi, Mangkhut and Trami).
-The syndicate benefited from reserve releases in relation to 2017 hurricane events (Harvey, Irma and Maria).
+The Syndicate reported a combined ratio of 120.8% (2018:101.0%).
+Major losses incurred by the Syndicate included 2019 pacific typhoon events (Lekima, Faxai and Hagibis).
+The Syndicate was impacted by loss reserve strengthening in relation to typhoon Jebi, reflecting the increased industry loss estimate during 2019.